HeercoGrond/Voxosonus/README.md

 * Xcode 10+
 * Swift 4.2+

-It is usable for iOS 11.0+, however the pod and the supplied files have only been tested on the above.
+Voxosonus is usable for iOS 11.0+, however the pod and the supplied files have only been tested on the above.

 ## Author